00Xchriswilder-fhevm-hub/bounty-11/output/belief-market/README.md

 ## Contract

-The main contract is `ViewWithEncrypted` located in `contracts/ViewWithEncrypted.sol`.
+The main contract is `BeliefMarket` located in `contracts/BeliefMarket.sol`.

 ## Testing